anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

 ### Requirements
 In the rest of the document we will assume a basic familiarity with the [OntoLex-Lemon vocabulary](https://www.w3.org/2016/05/ontolex/), the extension dealing with lexicographic resources the [OntoLex-Lemon Lexicography Module (Lexicog)](https://www.w3.org/2019/09/lexicog/), and the [Lexinfo vocabulary](https://lexinfo.net/) which allows for the addition of more specific linguistic information to RDF vocabularies (such as for instance part of speech information with respect to individual words).
 In addition, will also assume some familiarity with the [SKOS vocabulary](https://www.w3.org/TR/swbp-skos-core-spec/).

-## Best Practises for Domain Labels
+## Best Practises for Encoding Domain Labels
 The [original](https://lemon-model.net/)  LExicon Model for ONtologies (_lemon_) model, the immediate predecessor of OntoLex-Lemon allowed, for the addition of topic information to entries with the ```lemon:topic property``` as well as the use of ```lemon:context``` to specify the technical register of a sense.
 OntoLex-Lemon does not contain these properties; instead, the [OntoLex-Lemon guidelines](https://www.w3.org/2016/05/ontolex/) do suggest the use of the ```dct:subject``` property to specify:
 > under which conditions (context, register, domain, etc) it is valid to regard the lexical entry as having the ontological entity as meaning.